linode/ansible_linode/docs/modules/domain_info.md

     - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-domain) for a list of returned fields

-- `records` - The returned Records.
+- `records` - The returned records.

     - Sample Response:
         ```json